langurmonkey/gaiasky/core/scripts/optflowcam/README.md

 Gaia Sky spawns a new process with the system Python 3 interpreter and manages dependencies with `pipenv`.

+Due to the large dependency tree needed, **OptFlowCam is not supported in the Flatpak**.

 ### Linux
 On Linux, you know how to install this.
 For instance, on Arch Linux, you do `pacman -S python python-pipenv`.